Featured TopicAccess medical information, care team with Patient Online ServicesApril 18, 2018

-What preventive measures could you take to protect your skin from overexposure of ultra violet radiation?
-First, it is important to remember that one needs to protect their skin not just in the summer but also in the winter, fall and spring.
+What preventive measures could you take to protect your skin from overexposure to ultraviolet radiation?
+First, it is important to remember that you need to protect your skin not just in the summer, but also in the winter, fall and spring.
 At higher altitudes, there is greater risk, as well as near or on the water, sand or snow.
 Here are seven tips to protect yourself and your loved ones:

 - Avoid the sun between 10 a.m. and 2 p.m.
 This is when the sun is most intense and produces its greatest chance of sunburn.
-It is a myth that one cannot get sun damage on a cloudy day, because even on cloudy days, our skin can be damaged.
+It is a myth that you cannot get sun damage on a cloudy day, because even on cloudy days, your skin can be damaged.
 Up to 80 percent of the sun’s ultraviolet rays can penetrate through clouds and fog.

 - Wearing clothing — particularly clothing that has a high UPF (ultraviolet protective factor) — to protect our skin is important.
 Slipping on a shirt, wearing a hat and using sunglasses with ultraviolet protection is smart thinking.
 Wearing clothing that is tightly woven and bright- or dark-colored tend to protect more than pastels or bleached cottons.
 While there are companies that produce clothes that have ultraviolet protective factors woven into them, individuals can add laundry additives to their wash that provide a higher UPF to their clothes.
 The higher the UPF, the more protection it provides.
 Thus, a shirt with 30 UPF means that just 1/30 of the sun’s ultraviolet radiation will reach the skin.